Wojcik98/aether/README.md

 Install docker with instructions on their page.

+To build all Docker images, run `just docker-build` (or `just bd`).
+Base image is `ros:humble`.

+TODO: download packages in Dockerfile so they don't need to download each time a container is started.

 ### VS Code

 There are settings in this repository to make using it in VS Code easier.

 ## Building

-To build all Docker images, run `just docker-build`.
+### STM32

+`build-stm` / `just b` - builds code for the STM32.

+Flashing the device is currently only supported through the VS Code using extension.

+### ROS 2

+TODO